Heart (band): 2007–2009: VH1 Rock Honors to touring with Journey

 Heart was honored at the second annual VH1 Rock Honors (May 24, 2007) and also performed along with Ozzy Osbourne, Genesis, and ZZ Top.
 Gretchen Wilson and Alice in Chains honored the group by performing "Barracuda".
-In September 2007, Ann Wilson released her first solo album, Hope & Glory, which featured sister Nancy, Elton John, Alison Krauss, k.d. lang, Wynonna Judd, Gretchen Wilson, Rufus Wainwright, Shawn Colvin, and Deana Carter.
+In September 2007, Ann Wilson released her first solo album, Hope & Glory, which featured her sister Nancy, Elton John, Alison Krauss, k.d. lang, Wynonna Judd, Gretchen Wilson, Wainwright, Shawn Colvin, and Deana Carter.

 On April 9, 2008, the band appeared on Idol Gives Back with Stacy "Fergie" Ferguson, who sang "Barracuda" in harmony with Ann.
-In mid-2008, Heart undertook a US tour with Journey and Cheap Trick.
+In mid-2008, Heart undertook a U.S. tour with Journey and Cheap Trick.
 It was named the "Human 2008" tour.
 Also in 2008, the band performed in a benefit for music education in public schools, appearing live with Jackson Browne on "Something Fine," with Venice on "Crazy on You," and with over 70 members of the Santa Monica High School orchestra and girls' choir on "Bohemian Rhapsody."
 In 2009, the band was featured on an updated and remastered episode of VH1's Behind the Music.